Skip to main content

 Contains 384 Results:

-Letter to Nobel Prize Committee from H. H. Laughlin, 1933 September 7.
+Letter to The Surdna Foundation from H. H. Laughlin, 1935 January 7.

 "West Virginia Marks the Birthplace of the Mother of Abraham Lincoln: The Dedication of a Monument", undated.